ampl/amplpy/docs/source/intro.rst

-All model generation and solver interaction is handled directly by AMPL, which leads to great stability and speed; the library just acts as an intermediary, and the added overhead (in terms of memory and CPU usage) depends mostly on how much data is read back from AMPL, the size of the model as such is irrelevant.
+All model generation and solver interaction is handled directly by AMPL, which leads to great stability and speed; the library just acts as an intermediary, and the added overhead (in terms of memory and CPU usage) depends mostly on how much data is send and read back from AMPL, the size of the expanded model as such is irrelevant.
+With ``amplpy`` you can solve large scale optimization problems in Python with the performance of heavily optimized C code.

 This documentation refers to the Python API, but APIs for other languages such as C++, Java, MATLAB, C#, and R are also avaialble.